Today marks the 13th anniversary of the Urumqi Massacre which took place in the capital…

-The Save Uighur campaign asks Disney to stand by its own principles by immediately stopping the release of live-action remake of the Mulan movie, apologizing to the victims of Uyghur genocide, editing out the genocide locations Disney have filmed at, deleting gratitude to the Chinese Communist Party in the credits and contributing to Uyghur genocide education and awareness in a meaningful and impactful way.
-Additionally, the Save Uighur campaign demands that Disney divests from the region as recommended by 220+ human, labor, and Uyghur rights organizations in the Coalition To End Uyghur Forced Labor.
+The Save Uyghur campaign asks Disney to stand by its own principles by immediately stopping the release of live-action remake of the Mulan movie, apologizing to the victims of Uyghur genocide, editing out the genocide locations Disney have filmed at, deleting gratitude to the Chinese Communist Party in the credits and contributing to Uyghur genocide education and awareness in a meaningful and impactful way.
+Additionally, the Save Uyghur campaign demands that Disney divests from the region as recommended by 220+ human, labor, and Uyghur rights organizations in the Coalition To End Uyghur Forced Labor.

 For more information on global criticism of Mulan regarding the Uyghurs, read here.

 The Save Uyghur campaign under Justice For All calls on everyone to sign the petition to boycott Mulan.